 The booking flow puts your clients in control and allows them to choose their provider from a filtered list of providers available in their specified location.
 Once the booking is made, the provider’s schedule is automatically updated, so there’s no risk of double bookings.
 If you want to give providers more control, you can also turn on the feature that lets them accept or decline client booking requests.
 (How many times can I fit “provider” into one paragraph?)

-Payments can be made on the platform via a secure Stripe integration, while the additional charge feature lets you bill clients for any additional services performed before, during, or after their appointment for ultimate billing flexibilty.
+Payments can be made on the platform via a secure Stripe integration, while the additional charge feature lets you bill clients for any additional services performed before, during, or after their appointment for ultimate billing flexibility.

 Now that we’ve established how scheduling software can help solve some of your more frustrating scheduling issues, let’s look at the other benefits it offers.